-Because an LRT stop can't be placed on a slope, a grade separation would usually mean that LRT stops intended to be placed near the intersection would need to be either shifted further from the intersection or built above grade as well.
+A below-grade separation would involve the LRT travelling in a tunnel below the street.
+Again, the ramps up/down would extend for about two blocks on each side of the intersection to get the tracks to the required depth.
+The ramps down to the tunnel are typically open, excavated holes with safety railings or barriers to prevent falls from street level.
+Because an LRT stop can't be placed on a slope, a grade separation would mean that LRT stops intended to be placed near the intersection would need to be either shifted further from the intersection or built above/below grade as well.

 Grade separations would be a departure from the City's vision for a sustainable, urban, integrated, low-floor LRT system designed to blend into surrounding mature communities.
 An elevated crossing would be more of a visual and potentially physical barrier.
-A grade separation would involve extending the tracks above ground from the elevated West Edmonton Mall station westward to cross over 178 Street and ramp down to ground level east of 182 Street.
-The 182 Street LRT stop is far enough away from 178 Street that it would probably be unaffected.
+A grade separation would extend from approximately 147 Street to 154 Street and require the 149 Street LRT station platform to be elevated.
+Access to the LRT station platform would be by way of stairs or ramps and elevators.
+For a below-grade crossing, there would be visual and physical barriers at the tunnel entry which spans about two blocks.